JuliaAI/MLJ.jl/docs/src/learning_networks.md

 fitted_params(mach).classifier
 ```

+### More on replacing models with symbols

+Only the first argument `model` in some expression `machine(model, ...)` can be replaced
+with a symbol.
+These replacements function as hooks for exposing reports and fitted
+parameters of component models in the report and fitted parameters of the composite model,
+but these replacements are not absolutely necessary.
+For example, instead of the line
+`mach1 = machine(:preprocessor, Xs)` in the `prefit` definition, we can do `mach1 =
+machine(composite.preprocessor, Xs)`.
+However, `report` and `fittted_params` will not
+include items for the `:preprocessor` component model in that case.

+If a component model is not explicitly bound to data in a machine (for example, because it
+is first wrapped in `TunedModel`) then there are ways to explicitly expose associated
+fitted parameters or report items.
+See Example F below.

 ### Example B - Multiple operations: transform and inverse transform

 Here's a second mini-pipeline example composing two transformers which both implement